 I have a number of ongoing projects or projects starting up.
-There are two general interconnected questions my research aims to address.
+My research addresses two general interconnected questions.
 First, how do forward looking human decisions and ecological dynamics feedback, and what does this mean for management of ecological systems?
-Second, how can we think about natural resources as forms of capital, and how do move this thinking from a metaphor that useful for guiding intertemporal management to broader application so that natural capital interfaces smoothly with traditional forms of capital?
+Second, how can we think about natural resources as forms of capital, and how do move this thinking from a metaphor that is useful for guiding intertemporal management to broader application so that natural capital interfaces smoothly with traditional forms of capital?

 1. Adaptive human behavior and the spread of infectious diseases.
-This work, funded by NIH, investigates how people respond to epidemics and how these responses shape the nature of epidemics.
+This work, funded by the NIH and the NSF, investigates how people respond to epidemics and how these responses shape the nature of epidemics.
 This work involves both theoretical modeling and empirical work.
 For some examples of my work in this area see:

-3. Incentivizing land-uses that generate ecosystem services.
+3. Incentivizing land-uses that generate ecosystem services with a focus on water provision in the Panama Canal.
 This work focuses on incentives for engagement in forestry in the Panama Canal Watershed.
 A key question when developing ecosystem service incentives is, how does natural capital interface with other more traditional forms of capital?
+Furthermore, how can hydrologic models be used to inform targeting of land use incentives?
 Collaborators and I are starting to untangle this question with support from the F.K.
-Weyerhaeuser Memorial Fund.
+Weyerhaeuser Memorial Fund and support from NSF.

 4. Adaptations of fish and fishing communities to rapid climate change